Making outline fonts from MetaFont

 or Peter Selinger's potrace

-more flexible, and easier to use, than is TeXtrace
+more flexible, and easier to use, than is TeXtrace, but both systems

 are increasingly being used to provide Type 1 fonts to the public domain.